XconTechnology/emchub/replit.md

   - Empty state with create listing call-to-action
   - Default view shows only approved listings; users can click tabs to view pending or rejected items
 - **Dashboard Home Improvements**:
-  - Removed Quick Stats Overview section and replaced with "Manage Your Business" section
+  - Removed Quick Stats Overview and "Add New Items" sections for cleaner, focused interface
+  - Dashboard now features only "Manage Your Business" section with management cards
   - Added management cards for quick access to: My Listings, My Products, My Services, My Events, My Inventory, Coupons, and Pricing Settings
   - Cards show approved item counts where applicable
   - Vendor-specific cards only visible to verified vendors